First of all, change the original

 brakes have improved no end compared with the HH Ferodo pads

 fitted previously.
 The Goldfren pads compound look very similar

-to the Yamaha R1 pads compound, so next time I will test a
+to the Yamaha R1 pads compound.

-couple of this pads to my FJ.
 The Goldfren are less than half

 OE rear brake is an excellente unit in power and feel.
 My actual

 GSXR 1100 rear adapted is not match for the OE unit.

 But the quality of the OE rear calliper is very bad.
 The piston

 corrode fast and stick in the calliper, searing the rear disc in